 The social worker spent more time talking to Graham, pointing out some of the risks he was putting himself at, including the possibility of eviction.

 The social worker spoke to the GP and nurses at a multi-disciplinary group meeting and continued to work with Graham and an alcohol behavioural specialist.
 The social worker also got to know Graham’s neighbour who helped him out with bits of shopping.

 Over time, Graham started to trust the social worker and recognise that he could benefit from some help.
 The social worker explained to Graham that the priority needed to be a thorough clean of his home.
 He agreed to save up for this ‘deep clean’.
 The social worker persuaded the landlord and others to take away the immediate threat of eviction and to give Graham the support he would accept.
 Graham saved £10 a week to help pay for the cleaning of his home and kept in regular contact with the social worker to see how close he was to reaching his savings target.

 “My health wasn’t too good and I used to have hospital appointments all the time.
 My mate Paul helps me out and I’m eating better now.
 The deep clean helped and I don’t want to go back to how it was.
 My mate helps me to keep my home tidy and I can cook now.
 I’m a brilliant cook – my favourite is Sunday dinner with mash.”

-Since having his home cleaned, Graham has agreed to having weekly support to help him to keep on top of it.
+Since having his home cleaned, Graham has agreed to have weekly support to help him to keep on top of it.
 He’s looking after himself much better, hasn’t fallen and hasn’t called an ambulance, or been admitted to hospital for some time.